AdeyinkaAdegbenro/Feature_Request_App/README.md

 ## Deployment
-This application was deployed to pythonanywhere.com which has servers that run on Ubuntu
+This application was deployed to pythonanywhere.com which has servers that run on Ubuntu.
+It was deployed by cloning the application from the current repository on github and setting up the database.

->Visit https://btfbot.herokuapp.com to view the current landing page of this project.
+>Visit http://adeyinka.pythonanywhere.com/ to view the current landing page of this project.